Tyler Joseph

-Tyler Robert Joseph (born December 1, 1988) is an American singer, rapper, songwriter, musician, and record producer.
-He is the frontman for the musical duo Twenty One Pilots, alongside bandmate Josh Dun.
-Across his career he has recorded nine albums: one solo, and eight with Twenty One Pilots.
-He has been nominated for six Grammy Awards as a member of the duo, of which he has won one.
+Tyler Robert Joseph (born December 1, 1988) is an American singer, rapper, songwriter, musician, and record producer best known as the frontman of the musical duo Twenty One Pilots alongside bandmate Josh Dun.
+He has recorded nine albums: one solo, and eight with Twenty One Pilots.
+As part of the duo, he has been nominated for six Grammy Awards, of which he has won one.

 Early life

-Tyler Robert Joseph was born on December 1, 1988, in Columbus, Ohio, to Christopher Anthony Joseph and Kelly Joseph (née Stryker).
+Tyler Robert Joseph was born on December 1, 1988, in Columbus, Ohio, to Christopher Anthony Joseph and Kelly Joseph.
 He has two younger brothers and a younger sister.
 His mother was a math teacher in the Olentangy school district before being named Olentangy Orange High School's basketball coach in 2013.
 His father was born to a Lebanese father and an American mother and was a coach at Worthington Christian High School from 1996 to 2005, as well as being a former school principal.

 Joseph was homeschooled in his childhood.
 His first real exposure to music was the Christian rap rock group DC Talk, and one of Joseph's favorite bands is indie rock band The Killers.
 Joseph cites Canadian actor and comedian Jim Carrey as another influence, saying that Carrey "helped raise me".
 Joseph played basketball from a very young age and went on to play point guard for Worthington Christian.
 In 2008, the varsity basketball team placed second in the Division IV state tournament.
 Future Twenty One Pilots bassist Nick Thomas also played on the same team as Joseph, the pair having performed "The Star-Spangled Banner" together at one of their games.

 After seeing a songwriter perform at a High Street Club, he rejected an opportunity to play basketball at Otterbein University along with a scholarship to the university.
 He began playing music after finding an old keyboard in his closet, a Christmas gift from his mother, and began to mimic various radio melodies.
 From around 2007 to 2008, Joseph recorded a solo project titled No Phun Intended in his basement.
 It was later revealed that Thomas contributed guitar to several songs on the album.

 Among Joseph's first performances with Twenty One Pilots, he recounts that his mother would often stand outside Ohio State University giving away tickets to his shows.
 "She'd be like, 'Come see my son play music, Joseph says.